akshith27hiremath/AutoZoomLogIn/README.md

 <br>

+### Features:
-Features: <br><b>Converts</b> your timetable into a JSON file using JavaScript<br><b>Reads</b> current system time and day using datetime and compares it to a json timetable file using the json library,<br><b>retrieves</b> the correct Meeting ID and password using, <br><b>opens</b> Zoom in a browser which triggers it to be opened in the system using webbrowser library, <br><b>Brings</b> the zoom window to the front using pygetwindow, <br><b>pastes</b> the correct password into the dialog box using pyperclip and pygetwindow, logging you into your meeting without you having to lift a finger.
+<br><b>Converts</b> your timetable into a JSON file using JavaScript<br><b>Reads</b> current system time and day using datetime library,<br><b>retrieves</b> the correct Meeting ID and password using the json library, <br><b>opens</b> Zoom in a browser which triggers it to be opened in the system using webbrowser library, <br><b>Brings</b> the zoom window to the front using pygetwindow, <br><b>pastes</b> the correct password into the dialog box using pyperclip and pygetwindow, logging you into your meeting without you having to lift a finger.

 <br>

+### BONUS:
-BONUS: A side benefit of using an .exe file instead of a .py file is you can assign it to a keyboard shortcut in windows (I used alt+shift+z) to shorten the entire instaneneous process from clicking a file to a single keystroke.
+A side benefit of using an .exe file instead of a .py file is you can assign it to a keyboard shortcut in windows (I used alt+shift+z) to shorten the entire instaneneous process from clicking a file to a single keystroke.

 # SETUP